heremaps/msdkui-android/Documentation/Guides/QuickStart.md

 Now you should have two binaries: `HERE-sdk.aar` and `MSDKUILib-release.aar`.
 Copy both to the _libs_ folder of your Android project.
 Usually the path is inside the app folder, for example: `HelloMSDKUI/app/libs`.

 More details on integrating the HERE Mobile SDK can be found on [developer.here.com](https://developer.here.com/documentation/android-premium/dev_guide/topics/quick-start.html).
-For this Quick Start guide, we will integrate the HERE SDK together with the MSDKUI lib.
+For this Quick Start guide, we will integrate the HERE Mobile SDK together with the MSDKUI lib.
 The steps are the same as shown on developer.here.com, except that we integrate the HERE Mobile SDK UI Kit (MSDKUI) on top.

 ### Gradle Setup
 Within Android Studio, open the _app-level_ `build.gradle` file (to be found under the app folder) and configure the repositories for your project to use a flat hierarchy: